Detecting long-range dependence in non-stationary time series: Finite sample properties

-All results presented in this Section are based on $1000$ simulation runs, and we begin with an investigation of the approximation of the nominal level of the test \eqref{testrule} considering three examples.
-The first example is given by a tvAR(1)-process
+All results presented in this section are based on $1000$ simulation runs, and we begin with an investigation of the approximation of the nominal level of the test \eqref{testrule} considering three examples.
+The first example is given by a location model with a tvAR(1)-process, that is